-Born in Idaho, John Haag published three books of poetry: The Mirrored Man (1961), The Brine Breather (1971), and Stones Don’t Float: Poems Selected and New (1996).
-A member of the Merchant Marine during World War II and a naval veteran of the Korean conflict, Haag studied at the University of Washington and the University of Reading (on a Fulbright scholarship).
-Much of his poetry dissects his experiences in the armed forces.
-Haag was a professor of English at Penn State University for over 30 years.
-He died in Pennsylvania.
+Born in Sandpoint, Idaho, John Haag published three books of poetry: The Mirrored Man (University of Reading Press, 1961), The Brine Breather (Kayak Books, 1971), and Stones Don’t Float: Poems Selected and New (Ohio State University Press, 1996), the winner of the Press’s Journal/Charles B. Wheeler Poetry Prize.
+Haag was a member of the Merchant Marines during World War II and a naval veteran of the Korean conflict.
+He studied at the University of Washington with James Wright and Theodore Roethke; his classmates included Carolyn Kizer, Richard Hugo, and David Wagoner.
+He earned an MA from the University of Reading on a Fulbright scholarship.
+Much of his poetry dissects his experiences in the armed forces and demonstrates his fascination with the natural world.
+Haag was a professor of English at Penn State University for over 30 years, from 1961 to 1994.
+He died in 2008.